 - 1. Mitigation measures will include the presence of a MMO onboard the survey vessel.
 The purpose of the MMO is to ensure that there is no disturbance of seal /cetacean populations. - 2.
 The NPWS Guidance to manage the risk to marine mammals from man-made sound sources in Irish waters' (NPWS, 2014) should be followed throughout the survey. - 3.
 The MMO should ensure that mitigation measures are carried out.
-Sufficient resources should be made immediately available on the survey vessel to deal with accidental oil spills including hydraulic hoses bursting etc. and reported to the on board ecologist.
+Sufficient resources should be made immediately available on the survey vessel to deal with accidental oil spills including hydraulic hoses bursting etc. - 4.
+The MMO will be briefed by the project ecologist on the potential for disturbance of diving seabirds.
+Where the MMO or duty watch officer observers a significant cluster of actively fishing diving birds in the survey pathway, within 500 m of the vessel and within a 500m buffer zone of an SPA, the survey vessel transit will be modified to aim to maintain a 500m buffer distance from the diving birds. - 5.
+An ecologist will also be stationed at Long Strand Beach to observe the foraging behaviours of Chough birds during the proposed inshore and offshore survey works proximate to the cliffs at Galley Head to Duneen Point SPA.
+The ecologist at Long Strand Beach will communicate with the on-board MMO in relation to Chough foraging behaviours.
+Where the ecologist at Long Strand Beach observes substantial numbers of foraging Chough birds within 500 m of the vessel and within a 500m buffer zone of an SPA, the survey vessel transit will be modified to aim to maintain a 500m buffer distance from these birds.